trebor/soul-bound/rfc.md

 * **Protocol-Level Timing Parameters**
   * Δ₁ (Challenge Response Window)
     * Time allowed for Candidate to respond to ChallengeRequest
-    * Used in: ChallengeRequest → SensorPackage transition
+    * Used in: ChallengeRequest → SponsorAttestation transition
     * See Section 14.1 for configured value
-  * Δ₂ (Sensor to Attestation Window)
+  * Δ₂ (Attestation Window)
-    * Time allowed for Sponsor to verify and attest sensor data
+    * Time allowed for Sponsor to verify and attest
-    * Used in: SensorPackage → SponsorAttestation transition
+    * Used in: ChallengeRequest → SponsorAttestation transition
     * See Section 14.1 for configured value
   * Δ₃ (Attestation to Mint Window)
     * Time allowed for Candidate to submit MintRequest